hrndz24/jwd_task4/README.md

+**XML Parser**

-Create an xml-file that stores information about objects of specific subject field.
+The application is made to parse an xml-file that stores information about objects of specific subject field.
-For validation there has to be a corresponding xsd-schema.
+For validation there is a corresponding xsd-schema.
-The document should be parsed with DOM, SAX and StAX parsers.
+The document can be parsed with DOM, SAX and StAX parsers.

 The file is to be loaded via a web-browser through a web-page with the parser choice.
-Parsing results should be displayed on the web-page as a table.
+Parsing results are displayed on the web-page as a table.

-Requirements:
+Task requirements:
 * usage of *required* & *optional* for attributes;
 * enumerations;
 * patterns;